Dog friendly beaches near the cottages in Norfolk

 The Red Lion

 in Brook Street, Cromer is right on the seafront, with great beach walks and just yards from the start of the Peddars Way long distance path.
-Dogs are allowed in all public areas.

 Foundry Arms